mrled/biblemunger/readme.markdown

     - Obviously this goes hand in hand with a browse mode
 - Keep track of how many times each search/replace pair gets loaded.
     - Can we keep track of unique visits without saving tracking data like IP addresses or cookies?

-Misc to do list and minor changes:

-- Add a spinner for long loads.
-If you search a very common word rn like "God" it will take a couple of seconds
-- Rip out jQuery
-- Update recent searches whenever we search
-- How to paginate the recent searches list?
-Or how to prune it?

-Get a mocked up single page app to Ben so he can play with it
+- Get a mocked up single page app to Ben so he can play with it
     - Should return dummy data (like maybe the same 5 verses for all search/replace ops)
     - Should not require the backend to be running
     - Running locally might be tough but maybe as a GH page?
 Could even use the gh-pages branch of this repo... then all changes are visible instantly

 ### BibleMunger 2.1: MadLibs